durtal/RcappeR/README.md

 ##### `saratoga_2014_races`

 This dataframe contains race conditions, as well as some data about the horses.
+Will unfortunately contain a few NA values for variables such as `horse`, `pgm_id`, `wgt`, `jockey`.

 variable | what is it | format | examples
 ---------|------------|--------|------